flazzarotto/binary-filter-bundle/README.md

 $filter ->setDefaultFilter('my_filter') // filter as defined in your config.yml - optional

-        ->loadBinary($data,$outputFile) // $data as binary, $outputFile as path relative to directory
+        ->loadBinary($data,$outputFile) // $data as binary, $outputFile as path relative to directory - return a BinaryFilter object
         // OR
-        ->loadFile($path) // provide absolute path to your input image
+        ->loadFile($path) // provide absolute path to your input image - return a BinaryFilter object

-        ->applyFilter($filter) // you can override default filter - optional if default filter has been given ->outputFile(true); // save filtered imag to output file, set true to allow overriding if file exists
+        ->applyFilter($filter) // you can override default filter - optional if default filter has been given

+        ->getMimeType(); // optional; useful to determine extension or for direct download

+        ->outputFile(true); // save filtered image to output file; set parameter to true to allow overriding if file exists
+        // OR
+        ->getFilteredBinary(); // returns picture as binary data
 ```